 If you have spider vein bruising, you may feel self-conscious.
 While the condition is natural and can develop in anyone, many people worry it is a sign of a more significant problem or that they can’t do anything about the bruising.
 In reality, you can take a few steps to prevent it.

-What Is Spider Vein Bruising?
+What Is Varicose Vein Bruising?

 Spider veins can become irritated and get more prominent.
 If you also have varicose veins in the same area of your body, they can make your bruising worsen.
 Vigorously touching the skin, such as rubbing it too hard, can spark a spider vein outbreak.

-Preventing Spider Vein Bruises
+How To Prevent Spider Vein Bruises

 You can follow a few simple tips to avoid spider veins and bruising on your legs, face and other parts of the body.